-In his native Singapore, he became the youngest Associate Conductor of the Singapore Symphony Orchestra - working closely with Music Director Lan Shui - and also served as Music Director of the Singapore National Youth Orchestra.
-In 2010 Darrell Ang led the World Youth Olympic Games Orchestra in an internationally-televised opening ceremony of the first-ever World Youth Olympic Games in Singapore.
-As the chief conductor of the NTSO Taiwan-China Youth Orchestra, Darrell was at the heart of the initiative which brought together the best young musicians from China and Taiwan, leading them in high-profile concerts at the national concert halls of Beijing and Taipei.
+In his native Singapore, Darrell Ang became the youngest Associate Conductor of the Singapore Symphony Orchestra - working closely with Music Director Lan Shui - and also served as Music Director of the Singapore National Youth Orchestra.
+In 2010 he led the World Youth Olympic Games Orchestra in the internationally televised opening ceremony of the first-ever World Youth Olympic Games in Singapore.
+Furthermore, he was at the heart of the NTSO Academy Orchestra - an initiative which brought together the best young musicians from China, Taiwan and Singapore - leading them in high-profile concerts at the national concert halls of Beijing and Taipei.
 He was also Artistic Director of the Singapore International Festival of Music until 2017, which brought top musicians from around the world to Singapore to form impeccable formations alongside Asian musicians.